 You may be owed a refund by the IRS if:

 You must file a return to claim any excess tax you paid during the year.

 There are several types of tax credits designed to help low-income people that are refundable--that is, you are entitled to be paid the amount of the credit even though you don't owe any income tax to the IRS.
 In effect, the IRS is giving you money for being you.
 You must file a tax return to claim any of these tax credits.
 Millions of low-income people who qualify for refundable credits don't get them because they don't file a return.
 These refundable credits include:

 Earned Income Tax Credit.
-If you worked but earned less than $50,270 last year, you may qualify for Earned Income Tax Credit ("EITC").
+If you worked but earned less than a threshold amount last year, you may qualify for Earned Income Tax Credit ("EITC").
 The maximum you can earn and the amount of the credit depends on your family size.
 Families with three or more children can obtain a credit over $6,000.
 Use the IRS's EITC Assistant to find out if you qualify.

 Health Coverage Tax Credit.
-If you’re receiving Trade Adjustment Assistance, Reemployment Trade Adjustment Assistance, Alternative Trade Adjustment Assistance, or pension benefit payments from the Pension Benefit Guaranty Corporation, you may be eligible for a 2012 Health Coverage Tax Credit.
+If you’re receiving Trade Adjustment Assistance, Reemployment Trade Adjustment Assistance, Alternative Trade Adjustment Assistance, or pension benefit payments from the Pension Benefit Guaranty Corporation, you may be eligible for a Health Coverage Tax Credit.
 Spouses and dependents may also be eligible.
 If you’re eligible, you can receive a 72.5% tax credit on payments you made for qualified health insurance premiums.
 File Form 8885, Health Coverage Tax Credit with your income tax return and elect HCTC when you file.